EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/timeseries.md

 ### timeseries.folding_solarsys

-Folding a timeseries for a solar system object Package: timeseries Description: Folding a time series of a solar system object into a period, and calculate the phase for each data point in
+Folding a timeseries for a solar system object Package: timeseries Description: Folding a time series of a solar system object into a period, and calculate the phase for each data point in the time series.
+Taking